OFFIS-mosaik/mosaik/docs/how-tos/simulator-tracing.rst

 Simulator call traces help explain the interactions in a scenario.
 They show calls in both directions, including arguments, return values, and exceptions.
-Traces use the following logger names:
+Traces bind the simulator name to the ``simulator`` field:

 * ``sim.local.<sim_id>`` for in-process simulators
 * ``sim.remote.<sim_id>`` for networked simulators